gregoryfu/jfa-posts-accordion/README.md

 * Uses ajax via Wordpress Rest API to retrieve content when node is clicked.

-* cache nodes that have been opened (with wp transient api?)
+* Cache nodes that have been opened (with wp transient api?)

 * Uses collapse-o-matic plugin for show/hide functionality.